Background to action planning

 - Suitable hard standing

 - Large prominent signage

-Organisers of angling events will implement heightened awareness-raising activities and ensure strict biosecurity, especially at the high priority sites where invasive species are already present.
+Organisers of angling events will be asked to implement heightened awareness – raising activities and ensure strict biosecurity, especially at the high priority sites where invasive species are already present.

-Fish Health Inspectorates will circulate the fisheries biosecurity guidance (Annex 5) to fisheries as appropriate.
+DAERA Fish Health Inspectorate will circulate fisheries biosecurity guidance (see Annex 6) to all fisheries

 Monitoring and updating

 - Number of organisations/clubs/sites signed up to promote CCD.

 - Baseline uptake of biosecurity among anglers – then future measurement of improvements to uptake.
 Particularly important for anglers travelling abroad and for foreign anglers visiting NI from infested waters in GB or abroad.